Military Reaction Force: McGurk's Bar bombing

 On 4 December 1971, the loyalist Ulster Volunteer Force (UVF) detonated a time bomb at the door of McGurk's public house, located on the corner of North Queen Street and Great George's Street in Belfast.
 The pub was frequented by Irish Catholics/nationalists.
-The explosion caused the building to collapse, killing fifteen Catholic civilians and wounding seventeen more.
+The explosion caused the building to collapse, killing fifteen Catholic civilians, including 2 children, and wounding seventeen more.
 It was the deadliest attack in Belfast during the Troubles.
 The book Killing For Britain (2009), written by former UVF member 'John Black', claims that the MRF organised the bombing and helped the bombers get in and out of the area.
 Two days before the bombing, republican prisoners had escaped from nearby Crumlin Road Prison.
 Security was tightened, and there were many checkpoints in the area at the time.
 However, locals claimed that the security forces helped the bombers by removing the checkpoints an hour before the attack.
 One of the bombers—Robert Campbell—said that their original target had been The Gem, a nearby pub that was allegedly linked to the Official IRA.
 It is claimed the MRF plan was to help the UVF bomb The Gem, and then blame the bombing on the Provisional IRA.
 This would start a feud between the two IRA factions, diverting them from their fight against the security forces and draining their support.
 Campbell said that The Gem had security outside and, after waiting for almost an hour, they decided to bomb the nearest 'Catholic pub' instead.
 Immediately afterward, the security forces claimed that a bomb had accidentally exploded while being handled by IRA members inside McGurk's.